Focused Ultrasound Therapy

-The primary option for treatment of tumors of the head and neck is invasive surgery, although radiation, chemotherapy or other pharmaceuticals may also be used.
+The primary option for treatment of esophageal tumors is invasive surgery, although radiation, chemotherapy or other pharmaceuticals may also be used.

 For certain patients, focused ultrasound could provide a noninvasive alternative to surgery with less risk of complications – like surgical wound healing or infection – at a lower cost.
 Focused ultrasound can reach the desired target without damaging surrounding tissue, and it could also enhance the chemotherapy dose for the target, with less impact to the rest of the patient.
 It can also be repeated, if necessary.

-A clinical trial is recruiting patients with solid tumors with metastatic lesions, including esophagael cancer, at the University of Virginia.
+A clinical trial is recruiting patients with solid tumors with metastatic lesions, including esophageal cancer, at the University of Virginia.

-For a full list of head and neck tumor clinical trials, please see here.
+For a full list of esophageal tumor clinical trials, please see here.